rometools/rome-docs/docs/rome/technical-docs/uri-mapping.md

 # URI Mapping

-!!! warning "TODO"
-    This page needs to be revised

-Rss and atOM utilitiEs (ROME) Synd* beans define the concept of URI at both feed and entry levels.
+ROMEs `Synd*` beans define the concept of URI at both feed and entry levels.
 The purpose of this URI is to help uniquely identifying feeds and entries when processed with ROME.
 This is particularly useful when a system is persisting feeds and when doing data manipulation where a primary key for the feeds or the entries is needed.

 ## The Problem